What is an Eating Disorder?

 - Withdrawn from family and friends

-Getting the proper treatment at the Florida House Experience
+Treating an Eating Disorder at the Florida House Experience

 Here at The Florida House Experience, we pride ourselves in being on the forefront of mental health care, offering cutting-edge approaches that integrate the medical, psychiatric, and clinical components of treatment, such as our Neuro-Rehabilitative Services.
 We firmly believe that any mental health disorder diagnosis should be quantifiable and that the recommended treatments for our patients have been proven effective.